-This evening degree programme comprises undergraduate level modules in the language at first, second and third-year levels.
+This evening degree programme comprises undergraduate-level modules in Italian at first, second and third-year levels.

 The two first-year modules, Introduction 1A and Introduction 1B, are intensive beginners’ classes.
 They are suitable for people with some or no knowledge of the language but with previous experience of language learning, and would equally suit those with qualifications in the language from some years ago who wish to refresh their knowledge.

 The CCEd provides a General Teaching Council-approved qualification and has, in previous years, appealed to candidates from diverse backgrounds, including:

 - secondary school teachers wishing to acquire an additional language;

 - musicians, journalists, lawyers and a range of professional people with an interest in Italy and its language.

 University standard in one year